 Is the surgery effective?

-Most patients experience immediate resolution of the problem once surgery is completed with little, if any, post-operative discomfort.
-After your eyelids heal, your eye should feel comfortable and you should no longer have the risk of corneal scarring, infection, and loss of vision.
+Most patients experience resolution of the problem once surgery is completed with little, if any, post-operative discomfort.
+After your eyelids heal, your eye should feel more comfortable.

 Who performs the surgery?